About 7 Gen Blocks

-7 Gen Blocks EDU has everything you need to take educational software from an idea to in your students hands.
+7 Gen Blocks has everything you need to take educational software from an idea to in your students hands.

 This includes not just a point and click game development platform but also the game narrative, images and math problems that can take a lot of time to create – time teachers don’t have.
 All of these resources can be swapped out or modified to suit your needs.